Does your country have a saying/slogan?

 There is not a specific saying, but I can guarantee that we have a saying for everything if you know what I mean.

+Can you tell us about your team’s makeup?
 How did your team come together?

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-What places or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?
+What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?

-What’s one thing you wish more people knew about your team’s country?
+What’s one thing you wish more people would knew about your team’s country?

 Unfortunately, as Colombians, the majority of the world characterizes us as drug traffickers, but what they do not know is that Colombians are among the happiest people on earth, that Colombia is the world’s largest producer of emeralds, and has the greatest diversity of birds in the world.
 We have one Nobel Prize in literature and many things that you will fall in love with.
 They say that going to Colombia is dangerous, but the only danger that exists is that you may want to stay and live there, as well as our love for fútbol is so big that since we are born, the great majority is born with a fútbol under our arm.